Best No-Penalty CD Rates

 You get competitive rates.

-Generally speaking, no penalty CDs offer competitive rates.
-The rates are exceptionally competitive when compared to checking accounts and even some savings accounts.
+Generally speaking, no-penalty CDs offer competitive rates.
+The rates are exceptionally competitive compared to checking and even some savings accounts.

-One other benefit of CDs is that the rate is a fixed rate and will last for the entire term of the CD, even if it,s revised downwards.
+Another benefit of CDs is that the rate is fixed and will last for the entire term of the CD.

 However, you might find that some high-yield savings accounts might offer a higher interest rate.